doyensec/electronegativity/README.md

 ```

 ## Creating new checks
 Electronegativity is build in such a way to allow any developer/hacker to add their own checks to the tool.
-All you need to do is create a new file in `/src/finder/checks` and creating a new class with one method, `match(data)`, and a constructor that specifies the check details such as the name, the description, etc. For example:
+All you need to do is create a new file in `/src/finder/checks` and creating a new class with one method, `match(data, ast)`, and a constructor that specifies the check details such as the name, the description, etc. For example:
 ```js
 import { sourceTypes } from '../../parser/types';